mbbu/Transcriptomics_project/Documentation/RNASeq_pipeline.md

 #-db database
 #efetch downloads selected records in a style designated by -format
 ```
+Once you have the accession list,the next step is to download the data.
 **fastq-dump** is a tool in SRAtoolkit used for downloading sequenced reads from NCBI Sequence Read Archive(SRA).The data is dowloaded in fastq format.Here we are using the two options *--gzip* for compressing the sequence reads and *--split-files* to give both forward and reverse reads since the reads are from Illumina platform.

 Getting the data one data-set at a time